suyinwb/School_District_Analysis/README.md

 The "Proper" Conclusion is indicated below on [Summary](#summary)

 ## Analysis

-Results:
-There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).

 First, start by nullifying the both the scores for Thomas High School 9th graders.